 A heart-and-soul center known as 'Captain Kirk,' he led the Montreal Canadiens to a Stanley Cup with relentless drive and clutch scoring.

-Kirk Muller played hockey with a scowl and a purpose, embodying the classic two-way center who could change a game at either end of the ice.
-Drafted second overall in 1984 by the New Jersey Devils, he quickly established himself not just as a scorer but as a leader, earning the nickname 'Captain Kirk' for his intense, vocal presence.
-His defining moment came after a trade to the Montreal Canadiens in 1991.
-Wearing the iconic 'C' for the league's most storied franchise, he willed his team through the 1993 playoffs, contributing key goals and embodying a workmanlike ethos that perfectly captured Montreal's underdog run to the Stanley Cup.
-Muller's 19-year career was a testament to consistency and hockey IQ, amassing over 900 points.
-After retiring, he smoothly transitioned into coaching, known for his ability to teach the game's nuances and communicate with players.
-His legacy is that of a winner's winner—a player whose value was always greater than the sum of his statistics.
+Kirk Muller scored over 900 points over a 19-year NHL career.
+Drafted second overall in 1984 by the New Jersey Devils, he quickly established himself as a scorer and a leader, earning the nickname 'Captain Kirk' for his intense, vocal presence.
+After a trade to the Montreal Canadiens in 1991, he wore the team's 'C' and willed his team through the 1993 playoffs, contributing key goals that captured Montreal's underdog run to the Stanley Cup.
+Born in 1966, the Canadian center embodied the classic two-way player who could change a game at either end of the ice.
+After retiring, he transitioned into coaching, teaching the game's nuances and communicating with players.
+His value always exceeded his statistics.

 1965–1980